ghi-electronics/Docs/software/netmf/tutorials/usb-host.md

 ## Getting Started

-When working with USB host, you interact with the Controller .
+When working with USB host, you interact with the Controller.
 You subscribe to the connected event for various devices and then start the controller.
 When a device connected, you receive an object representing that device as the event arguments.
 You can subscribe to the Disconnect event on that device to do any clean up you might need.

 The below code requires the GHI.Usb and GHI.Hardware assemblies and shows you briefly how to handle device connections and disconnections.